Blubberkins/COMP6080-Presto/README.md

  * User must be able to enter their `email` and `password` in a form
  * A button must exist to allow submission of the form
  * If the form submission fails when user tried to login, a reasonable error message should be shown
- * The form must be able to be submitted on enter key in any of the fields
+ * The login form must be able to be submitted on enter key, pressing enter key to login should be an alternative option along with clicking a button
+ * Successfully login will take user to the dashboard screen

 #### 2.1.2.
 Register Screen
  * A unique route must exist for this screen